riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-DeployHeadend/README.md

 ## Usage

 At this point you should be good to configure your headend as you have learnt during the bootcamp.
 Typically you will:
-- Define a connector to the Analytics cluster and register your analytics node
+- Define a connector to the Analytics cluster and register the  analytics node
 - Create the initial Organization and some others using the workflow
 - Deploy a controller with staging capabilities using the workflow
 - Check VPN profile id details on the staging controller